c2lang/documentation/documentation/docs/build_system/intro.md

 The scope of C2 language is larger than just the code itself; it also includes the build system.
-Including this allows doing many nice things easily, like LTO (link time optimization, etc).
+Including this allows doing many nice things easily, like LTO (link time optimization), etc.

 ## recipe
-A C2 project has a `recipe` file.
+A C2 project requires a `recipe` file.
 This file describes:

 * the target type (executable, shared library or static library)
 * which options are used (compile time flags)